 Sportfishing is always met with different variables.
 Winds, currents, and weather patterns are constantly changing.
-Our South Florida fishing charters take these variables into account while simultaneously considering customer preference.
-We target every species in Miami including tarpon, sailfish, snapper, sharks, mahi-mahi, swordfish, snook, bonefish, kingfish, tuna, and marlin to name a few.
+Our charters take these variables into account while simultaneously considering customer preference.
+We target every species in Miami including tarpon, sailfish, snapper, sharks, mahi-mahi, swordfish, snook, kingfish, tuna, and marlin to name a few.
 Keep reading or book now and you'll understand why "No Fish is Safe!"

-We will find a way to get you on the water.
+We will put you on the fish.

 Captain Nick Gonzalez